vitaly-t/pg-promise-demo/README.md

 your database architecture.

-The architecture presented here may be an overkill for a simple application, because the purpose of this demo is mostly to show how to build proper database products.
+The architecture presented here may be an overkill for a simple application, because the purpose of this demo is mostly to show how to build scalable database products.

 It shows how to organize an enterprise-level database application, with consideration for an ever-growing database complexity and involvement of many developers.